Gladiators (2008 British TV series) series 2: Champion of Champions

 Aired on 5 April 2009, last year's champions, Anna and Simon, compete against this year's champions, Kathryn and David.
 Anna proved to be on better form in the women's competition, but Simon failed to meet his expectations, and this year's winner David scooped the win.

 Battle of the Athletes

 Aired on 12 April 2009, four Olympic Athletes - Karen Pickering, Kelly Smith, James DeGale and Kyran Bracken - competed against each other for charity.
 Kelly Smith and Kyran Bracken were the Champions.
 Although a first occurred in Gladiators as boxer James DeGale slipped on the Floor Travelator, which has never happened before.

 The Legends Last Stand

-Aired on 25 October 2009, in the last ever episode, ex-Gladiators Trojan, Ace, Khan, Cobra, Rebel, Vogue, Panther and Siren return to the arena for one last time to compete against the new Gladiators.
+Aired on 25 October 2009, in the last episode of the first revival series, ex-Gladiators Trojan, Ace, Khan, Cobra, Rebel, Vogue, Panther and Siren return to the arena for one last time to compete against the new Gladiators.
 Features include Khan facing Goliath on Duel, and Wolf battling Trojan on Earthquake.